Aniike-t/13thCenturyCityBuilder/README.md

 ## Enjoy the Game!
 Build your medieval city, manage your resources wisely, and lead your civilization to prosperity in this challenging 13th-century city builder game.
 Have fun!

+## Future Updates may include ( Not under 13kb ) :
+- Add more building types with different stats.
+- Seasonal changes in farmlands and other possible buildings.
+- Improve Research tree.
+- Better indication of produced materials.
+- Better 2d assets and more

 ### Credits
 - All assets are self-made.